optimalcharb/optimalcharb.github.io/_pages/about.md

 ## Welcome

-This site shares educational content and data science projects. :rainbow:
+This site shares educational content and data science projects.